oscarotero/psr7-middlewares/README.md

 $dispatcher = $relay->getInstance([

     Middleware::Shutdown()
-        ->handler('shutdownHandler') // Callable that generate the response ->arguments($app)            //(optional) to add extra arguments to the handler ]);
+        ->handler('shutdownHandler') //Callable that generate the response
+        ->arguments($app)            //(optional) to add extra arguments to the handler ]);
 ```